screee/screess/README.md

 }
 ```

-You can add filters to the layer using a very natural syntax
+You can add filters to the layer using a natural syntax

 ```
 #water {